Lorti/manu.ninja/src/pages/2017-10-31-game-state-with-rxjs-5-immutable-js/index.md

 }
 ~~~

-The whole process gets started by calling `start(1, 0)`. `start()` is a recursive function that starts a new round with increased difficulty, until the player gets hit by a cannonball.
+The whole process gets started by calling `start(1, 0)`. `start()` is a recursive function that always starts another round with increased difficulty.
+That is, until the ship gets hit by a cannonball.

 If you've liked this article please return for the next part of the [Functional Reactive Game Programming – RxJS 5, Immutable.js and three.js] series.
-We'll discuss the `render()` function, in which we'll render [Corsair]'s graphics using three.js/WebGL.
+We'll discuss the `render()` function and [Corsair]'s graphics using three.js/WebGL.

-## Further reading
+## References

 * [RxJS 5](http://reactivex.io/rxjs/)
 * [Immutable.js](https://facebook.github.io/immutable-js/)